haesemeyer/haesemeyer.github.io/index.md

 especially since zebrafish can't regulate their body temperature.
 To accomplish this task larval zebrafish need to sense temperature and modulate their behavior in a way that drives them away from heat.
+{% include image.html
+    img="assets/data/IBI_TempGradient.png"
+    title="Interbout modulation"
+    width="450"
+    caption="Modulation of inter-bout-interval in the heat gradient" %}

-Behavior is indeed modulated by temperature and one of the most striking changes is a decrease in rest intervals between swims (interbout intervals).
+Behavior is indeed modulated by temperature and one of the most striking changes is a decrease in rest intervals between swims (inter-bout-intervals).
 This leads to increased activity in warmer regions driving fish into cooler waters.

 The question then becomes how temperature influences swim initiation or more specifically: